cihologramas/pyoptools/README.md

 # pyOpTools

-pyOpTools is a set of packages that allow the simulation of optical systems by raytracing as well as some calculations involving wavefronts, currently under development.
-It is written in Python and Cython, and is being developed by the technological development group of [Combustión Ingenieros S.A.S](http://www.cihologramas.com), and the applied optics group of the Universidad Nacional de Colombia.
+**pyOpTools** is a comprehensive set of packages designed for simulating optical systems using ray tracing, as well as performing various calculations involving wavefronts.
+Currently, the project is under active development and is written in both Python and Cython.

+The software is being developed by the technological development team at [Combustión Ingenieros S.A.S.](http://www.cihologramas.com) and [Colombian Imaging Technologies S.A.S.](http://www.citech.com.co).

+### Documentation

-At the moment the documentation is being created, you can find the work in progress [here](https://pyoptools.readthedocs.io/)
+The documentation is currently a work in progress and can be accessed [here](https://pyoptools.readthedocs.io/).